-The average cost of taking up golf as a hobby will surely leave a dent in your wallet, let alone doing the sport on a more professional level.
-Granted, golf balls are the least expensive part of the required equipment, however, they're of highest importance.
-You could own the best golf club, however, using it to hit a "cheap" low-quality ball can render it virtually useless!
+Golf balls are the least expensive part of the required equipment to play golf, however they are the highest importance.
+You could own the best golf club, however, using it to hit a “cheap” low-quality ball can render it virtually useless!

 Also, you’ll be needing a lot more than just a couple of balls since golf players are bound to lose quite a few on the course, particularly beginner golfers.
 All of which adds up to some hefty cash spent on golf balls.